 What’s the Most Efficient Heating System for Your Home’s Needs?

-Even though average temperatures don’t often fall much below freezing in the Raleigh-Durham area, home heating is still an important consideration during the winter months.
-Heating expenses can easily consume almost half of an average household budget, which makes energy efficiency an important goal for those who want to reduce home comfort expenses.
-When choosing a home heating system, you have several options for achieving highly efficient, low-cost operation that will keep your home warm and comfortable for many years.
+Home heating is an important consideration during the winter months, even in areas where temperatures rarely dip below freezing.
+Heating expenses can easily consume almost half of an average household energy budget, which makes energy efficiency an important goal for those who want to reduce home comfort expenses.
+If you need a new home heating system, you have several options for achieving highly efficient, low-cost operation that will keep your home warm and comfortable for many years.

 The simplest reason to choose a high-efficiency heating system is that it will cost much less to operate than a lower-efficiency model.
 High-efficiency systems can often cut ongoing expenses by half or more, with the most efficient heating system types slashing bills by up to 70 percent.
-Even though usually more expensive at the outset, this type of efficiency eventually can add up to major savings.
+Even though usually more expensive at the outset, a more efficient system eventually can add up to major savings.

 Finding the Most Efficient Heating System: Heat Pumps

 For homeowners seeking the most efficient heating system available, heat pumps are the best candidate.
 They work on the principle of capturing heat and moving it from place to place, removing it from your home to provide cooling in the summer and bringing in heat from the outdoors for warming in the winter.
-In many cases, a heat pump can produce an astonishing level of efficiency, sometimes as much as four times the electricity that goes into it.
-In general, heat pumps are a good choice for a moderate climate like that in the Raleigh-Durham area.
+Heat pumps can be astonishingly efficient, sometimes producing four times as much energy as the electricity that powers them.
+In general, heat pumps are a good choice for a moderate climate like that of the Raleigh area.

 Heat pumps are also very easy on the environment.
-Their high efficiency means they use less electricity yet provide large amounts of heating.
+Their high efficiency means they use less electricity yet provide effective heating.
 They do not burn fossil fuels to generate heat, which means they do not generate exhaust gases that could affect the environment.
 They are very safe to operate, producing no potentially harmful gases such as carbon monoxide.

 There are two main types of heat pumps available: air-source and geothermal.